tpetry/laravel-mysql-explain/README.md

 MySQL Query optimization with the `EXPLAIN` command is unnecessarily complicated: The output contains a lot of cryptic information that is incomprehensible or entirely misleading.

-This Larvel package collects many query metrics that will be sent to [mysqlexplain.com](https://mysqlexplain.com) and transformed to be much easier to understand.
+This Laravel package collects many query metrics that will be sent to [mysqlexplain.com](https://mysqlexplain.com) and transformed to be much easier to understand.

 ## Installation